Real Conversations About Relationships and Sexual Intercourse

-Just thinking about talking with your kids about sex and sexuality might make you uncomfortable.
+Just thinking about talking with your kids about sexual intercourse and sexuality might make you uncomfortable.
 Don’t worry.
 You're not alone.
 Here, real parents share their sometimes awkward -- and sometimes funny -- experiences.

 TMI: Learning to Always Clarify the Question

 Out of the blue in the car one day, my 12-year old in the back seat said, “Mom, where do I come from?”
 Thank goodness it was not face to face and we were stopped at a light.
 I launched into this very detailed talk about eggs and sperm and the uterus when he said, “No, Mom…I mean what city I was born in.”
 It taught me a lesson: always ask, “Can you tell me more about what you need to know,” before I jump into sex ed 101.

 Reality Check: Using Media to Start a Conversation